cloudurable/kafka-training/java/lab8.1/README.md

 # Lab 8.1: Kafka SSL

 Welcome to the session 8 lab 1.
 The work for this lab is done in `~/kafka-training/lab8.1`.
-In this lab, you are going to setup SSL.
+In this lab, you are going to setup Kafka SSL support.

 Please refer to the [Kafka course notes](https://goo.gl/a4kk5b) for any updates or changes to this lab.

-Find the latest version of this lab [here]().
+Find the latest version of this lab [here](https://gist.github.com/RichardHightower/965b627ab7b67eb35c8fe7dc9e4fb710).

 ## Kafka and SSL